-No matter how much we might want to go back there, there is no returning to what has been.
+No matter how much we might want to go back there, there is no returning to the past.
 But we CAN go back to those places.
 And we can choose to recognise the truth that from this ground it is always an option to plant, grow, build, create, nurture, and allow the possibilities for something new.

 Over to You